 The guild engages in charitable efforts in support of SafeHouse Center, the Washtenaw County domestic violence shelter.
 Over the years, GAAQG members donated thousands of quilts to SafeHouse residents, collected needed items, and raised thousands of dollars for SafeHouse supplies and programs.
 Each woman and child who leaves SafeHouse takes a lovingly donated quilt with them.
 In 2020 our online Quilt Sale and auction raised more than $14,000 for SafeHouse Center.

-We welcome both members and non-members to our in-person meetings.
-During the COVID-19 pandemic, we are following guidelines by meeting with our members online.
+We welcome both members and non-members to our Zoom and in-person meetings.
+During the COVID-19 pandemic, we are following CDC guidelines.

-Our meetings typically begin with guild business and announcements.
-A lecture by an invited speaker follows.
-We conclude with a procession of quilts made for SafeHouse Center and lots of Show & Tell.
-For in-person meetings only: a local quilt shop displays a selection of their merchandise for purchase before and after the meeting.
-Time is available before and after the meetings to visit the lending library, watch short demonstrations of various techniques and to chat with friends about your projects.
+For in-person meetings: a local quilt shop sells a selection of merchandise before and after the meeting.
+Time is available before and after the meetings to watch short demonstrations of various techniques and chat with friends.

-Typically our Saturday speakers also teach all-day workshops on the Friday before and Sunday after our guild meetings.
-Check out our calendar where you can find our meeting schedule and workshops, for both online and in-person offerings..
+All-day workshops are held on the Friday before and Sunday after our Quilt Day meetings.
+View the calendar where you can find our meeting schedule and workshops, for both online and in-person offerings.